MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 ========

 An overview of the distributed control system is presented in :numref:`EAESS_my-figure`.
-The Myorobotics system consists of the PC (UBUNTU 12.04 LTS) application ‘Caliper’ including the ‘MYODE’ plug-in that communicates with the Myorobot via a USB 2.0 interface.
-The USBFlexRay board establishes the link between the FlexRay bus (the main Myorobotics communication system) and the PC.
+The Myorobotics system consists of:

+- a PC (Ubuntu 16.04 or newer with a working installation of the Robot Operating System - ROS),
+- a Flexray2USB adapter board
+- up to 6 ganglia (intermediary controller boards)
+- up to 4 'motors with driver boards' per connected ganglion

 .. _EAESS_my-figure:
 .. figure:: img/systemOverviewECU.png
    :align: center

    Overview of the Myorobotics distributed control infrastructure.

+   The PC communicates with the Flexray2USB adapter via a USB 2.0 interface.
+   The Flexray2USB board establishes the link between the FlexRay bus (the main Myorobotics communication system) and the PC.
+   All ganglia are connected to the same Flexray bus, which is controlled by the Flexray2USB board.
+   Each ganglion can control up to 4 motor driver boards and their motors via an SPI interface.

 A Myrobotics system consists of up to 6 MYO-Ganglions, which are local 32-bit floating point electronic control units (ECU) that communicate